wiktoriabluj/swps-developer-tools/lab_01/2_git.md

-# LAB 02.
+# LAB 01.
+Part 2.
 Learning Git.

 Git is a distributed version control system that allows you to track file changes, create project histories and collaborate on code.
 Its operation is based on a repository (repo), which stores all versions of files and tracks every change reliably and efficiently.
 To better understand how Git works, let's review the key elements and concepts.